bitprj/bitproject/.github/ISSUE_TEMPLATE/daily-checklist--director-of-devrel.md

 - [ ] Clean-up all of today's meetings
   - [ ] Update and push meeting notes to bitprj/meetings
   - [ ] Update issues pertaining to meetings
-- [ ] Update Meeting Table: status of 1-1s and all-manager meeting
+- [ ] Update Table: status of 1-1s and all-manager meeting
+- [ ] Later in week: ensure all PRs are met; update Table
 - [ ] Plan upcoming issues
   - [ ] Start active issues
 - [ ] Be proactive and generate new issues, if applicable!